faranalytics/flatten_iterables/README.md

   "[Ellipsis]": 42
 }
 ```

-You can add iterables and mapables by referencing the `iterables` and `mappables` sets.
+By default Flatten It will flatten structures that contain instances of `list` and `dict`.
+However, you can flatten stuctures containing other types of iterables and mapables by adding their respective types to the `iterables` and `mappables` sets.

+In this example example, a structure containing the types `set` and `OrderedDict` will be flattened.
+The type `set` is added to the `iterables` set and the type `OrderedDict` is added to the `mappables` set.

 ```python
 import json
 import flatten_iterables as fi